18F/handbook/docs/03-policies/prodev.md

 A: Books, courses, conferences, certifications and prodev-related travel expenses.

 Q: Are there any other limits on the prodev budget?
 A: For spending amounts over $50, you’ll need to get approval in advance.
 [Use this form](https://goo.gl/forms/4z1GQsBtrx6m4lVy2) to request approval.
 Anything under $50 can be purchased without permission as long as it supports professional development goals.
-Receipts and expense sheets should be submitted in the usual way, noting as professional development costs.
+Receipts and expense sheets should be submitted in the usual way through Harvest _[add link to an expense submission process page when it exists]_, noting as professional development costs.

 Q: Do I have to spend my prodev money during a scheduled prodev sprint?
 A: Nope.
 Spend it any time you like.